HClassen/libapc/README.md

 I made this project in order to understand the machanisms of [libuv](https://github.com/libuv/libuv), in doing so I copied some parts of the code of libuv.
 If you want to use an event loop in production go to libuv.

-Howerver if your interested in an simpler version of an event loop feel free to check this project out.
+However if your interested in an simpler version of an event loop feel free to check this project out.
 I written and tested the code on linux (epoll is used as poll mechanism), so other operating systems are not suported.

 1. [What can libapc do](#what-can-libapc-do)